 - Press and hold the Home button + Volume Down key + Power button.

-- Keeping the phone in download mode, connect your phone to the computer via USB cable.
+- Keeping the phone in download mode, connect your phone to the computer via a USB cable.

 - Open ‘Odin Multi Downloader_v4.42‘ from the CWM package which you have just downloaded on your PC.